Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Variation of almost strictly unimodal sequences and real algebraic sets of critical points

-for each $j\in e(\theta)$.
-The squaring order $>_{A_{X}}$ concerns real values of merged determinants $\Delta(\cF)$ over $A_{X}$.
-Thus, we introduce the notion of {\it ideal merged pairs} to obtain polynomials with positive integer coefficients and semi-strongly unimodal sequences.
+Merged pairs concern real values of merged determinants.
+Also, there is a $\tp{\theta,\fX}$-merged pair $\tp{P,\cG}$ such that $\cG$ is not $\llq$-merged-log-concave, but its merged determinants along $P$ give $q$-polynomials (see Section~\ref{sec:ideal-prop-merged-pair}).
+Thus, we introduce the notion of {\it ideal merged pairs} to obtain polynomials with positive integer coefficients.
+This extends Definition~\ref{def:intro-ideal}.